grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 ```
 This will likely return several library paths.
 The system-wide library path should hopefully be pretty obvious (e.g. no usernames) and will probably be one of `/usr/lib/R/library` or `/usr/local/lib/R/library`.
 In my case, it was the former, but adjust as necessary.

-Next, we assign read, write and execute permissions to this directory for all members of our group.
+Next, we recursively assign read, write and execute permissions to this directory for all members of our group.
 Here, I'm actually using the parent directory (i.e. `.../R` rather than `.../R/library`), but it should work regardless.
 Go back to your terminal and type:
 ```
 root@rstudio:~# chown elvis:projectgrp -R /usr/lib/R/ ## Get location by typing ".libPaths()" in your R console root@rstudio:~# chmod -R 775 R/
 ```
 Once that's done, tell *R* to make this shared library path the default for your user, by adding it to their `~/.Renviron` file:
 ```
-echo 'export PATH="R_LIBS_USER=/usr/lib/R/library"' >> ~/.Renviron
+root@rstudio:~# echo 'export PATH="R_LIBS_USER=/usr/lib/R/library"' >> ~/.Renviron
 ```
 The *R* packages that Elvis installs should now be immediately available to Priscilla and vice versa.